A BRIEF HISTORY OF CHILE

 2005 Revised constitution, (revisingPinochet-era constitution), including one which restores the president’s right to dismiss military commanders.

-2006 Michelle Bachelet wins the second round of presidential elections to become Chile’s first woman president and the fourth consecutive head of state from the centre-left Concertacion coalition.
+2006 Michelle Bachelet returns to power, wins the second round of presidential elections to become the fourth consecutive head of state from the centre-left Concertacion coalition.

 2008 Peru files a lawsuit at the International Court of Justice in a bid to settle a long-standing dispute over maritime territory with neighbouring Chile.

 2008 May – Unexpected eruption of Chaiten volcano which has been dormant for 9,000 years.
-Authorities order complete evacuation of two towns in Patagonian region.
+Authorities order complete evacuation of two towns in the Patagonia.

 2009 February – President Bachelet makes the first visit to Cuba by a Chilean leader in almost four decades.

 2009 October – Relations with Peru are strained further after Chile stages a military exercise in the north, close to the disputed border.